KittiyaLooknam/Note-Taker/README.md

 An app for creating, saving, editing and deleting plain text notes.

 # Description
-This is a simple note-taking app that allows the user to create, save, edit, and delete text-based notes.
+This is a simple note-taking app that allows the user to create, save, and delete text-based notes.

 # Table of Contents
 - Installation